 Economic benefits of metal recycling

-But there’s another advantage to recycling scrap metal that many people are unaware of: the economic benefits.
+But there’s another advantage to recycling scrap metal for metal recyclers in Brisbane that many people are unaware of: the economic benefits.
 Recycling metal actually creates more jobs than primary metal production does, boosting the economy by keeping people in meaningful work.

 Recycling is an environmentally sustainable activity, and like many similar activities, it’s labour intensive.
 It uses more workers than energy, in contrast to the resource-depleting and highly polluting primary metal production industry, which uses fewer people and much more energy.